 JMF: The theological term “vicarious humanity of Christ” – what are we talking about?

-TH: I think we’re talking about something which most Christians, most evangelical Christians anyway, will be fully familiar with as a category in one certain respect, and that is to say most evangelical Christians would be happy enough to think that Jesus did something in their stead.
+TH: It’s something which most Christians, most evangelical Christians anyway, will be familiar with as a category in one respect – most evangelical Christians would be happy to think that Jesus did something in their stead.
 Most of them will think that that thing he did for them in their place, in their stead, is die on the cross.
 That’s absolutely right.

 The biblical term isn’t “vicarious humanity.”
-That’s a nice technical term.
+That’s a technical term.
 The biblical category is priesthood.
 Jesus is the great high priest who mediates our human responses to God through himself to the Father.
-That’s what that means.
-That Jesus stands in our place and does for us what we can’t do properly for ourselves.
+Jesus stands in our place and does for us what we can’t do properly for ourselves.

 But the flip-side of that, and it’s a vital flip-side, is that that sets us free to do it for ourselves.
 It sets us free to do it because we’re not afraid of falling.
 We’re not afraid of any wrong.
 Why?
 Because our eternity doesn’t hang on whether we get it wrong or not.
 Our eternity rests on his response made for us.
 So we can get on and do it, and if we fall he’ll pick us up.

 In the meanwhile, we grow into the uniform.
 We never quite fill it out, but nevertheless we begin to grow more like him, so that our faith becomes more adequate, our prayer becomes more appropriate, our obedience becomes more identifiable as the Spirit gradually makes us more like Jesus.
 But our relationship with God doesn’t rest on any of that.
 Our relationship with God rests on what he has done once for all, not just on the cross, but at every point from his birth through to his death and resurrection.